Escape to Plastic Beach Tour

 The Escape to Plastic Beach Tour was a concert tour by the British alternative rock virtual band Gorillaz in support of their third studio album Plastic Beach.
 During the tour, Damon Albarn recorded The Fall, described by Albarn as a "diary of [his] experience" throughout its American leg.
 The album was released in late December 2010 to fan club members, and physically in April 2011.
+We Are Wolves, N.E.R.D., Little Dragon and De La Soul shared duties as opening acts.